Becky1030/Week-2-project/README.md

 This is week 2 project for Advance GIS course.

-The project is completed by using HTML, CSS
+The project is completed by using HTML, CSS, and jQuery.